-Represented the California Public Utilities Commission at a trial before a Federal Energy Regulatory Commission ALJ concerning contracts executed following the bankruptcy of Pacific Gas and Electric.
+Represented the California Public Utilities Commission at a trial before the Federal Energy Regulatory Commission concerning contracts executed following the bankruptcy of Pacific Gas and Electric.
 The case, following

 Advised a major Asian company in connection with the termination of a long-standing license agreement; the matter was resolved without litigation through a unique "technology audit."

 Represented SES Americom (now SES-New Skies) in litigation stemming from a corporate acquisition; the Fourth Circuit affirmed the district court's summary